zhan2046/Double-Pull-Delegate/README.md

 Double-Pull-Delegate
 ===============

-A grace double layout pull delegate for Android, use Delegate class help layout scroll.
+A grace double layout pull delegate for Android

 Screenshots
 ===============